e-ogugua/emmanuel-blog/CONTRIBUTING.md

 # Contributing to CEOWRITES Blog

 Thank you for considering contributing to the CEOWRITES blog!
 We appreciate your interest in helping us improve this project.
+This guide will help you get started with contributing to our codebase.

 ## Table of Contents